-On June 22, 2020, Apple introduced a new macOS v.11.0 named Big Sur.
+On November 12, 2020, Apple released a new macOS v.11.0 named Big Sur.
 Perhaps the main feature in the new system is the overall design comparable with other iOS and iPadOS systems.
 They changed the icons, dock, added the “Control Point,” and more for use on your iPhone.
 There are other great improvements that will please Mac users and leave no question of not updating to version 11.0.
 Keep on reading to learn what’s new on macOS Big Sur.
 We will also share important tips on how to prepare your Mac for the new operating system and how to install the new macOS Big Sur.

 - What’s new in macOS Big Sur